+Mountain lions are ambush predators that require cover to stalk their prey.
+They are also opportunistic hunters and will take advantage of any hunting opportunity, such as unprotected livestock.
 Larger animals are usually killed by a bite to the back of the neck.
 Lions usually remove the viscera and eat the heart, liver, and lungs first.
 Uneaten portions of prey items are often cached (covered with vegetation, dirt, snow, or other debris).
 These food sources are generally fed upon until consumed or they spoil.
 Lions generally move the carcass and re-cover it after each feeding.

 Mountain lions are uncommon chicken predators and you are unlikely to have a problem with these unless you live in a rural setting, but there are always exceptions.
 Keep your flock safe by housing them in a secure coop and run.
 Double check that any wire mesh on your coop is securely attached and that there are no weak spots.
 Mountain lions can jump very high and far and are good climbers, so make sure the roof of the coop is secure and any fences are tall and secure.
 A very good method of securing your coop and run is by covering windows and the lower part of the run's fence with 1/2" or 1/4" hardware cloth.
 Do not use chicken wire for your coop and run, it is not a barrier for a determined predator.Use welded wire or hardware cloth instead.

 Mountain Lions - Chicken Predators - How To Protect Your Chickens

 Mountain lions are the second largest native North American cat (the jaguar is slightly larger).
 They are known by a number of different names -...

 To make a comment simply sign up and become a member!